Mississippi State's Westmoreland dies at age 19

 Mississippi State said that the Oktibbeha County Sheriff's Office and the office of the county medical examiner and coroner are gathering information on Westmoreland's death.

-Westmoreland, a freshman, hailed from Tupelo, Miss., and played high school football at Tupelo High School.
+Westmoreland, a freshman, hailed from Tupelo, Mississippi, and played high school football at Tupelo High School.
 He was majoring in industrial technology at Mississippi State.